Fascism in North America: United States

-German American Bund (1936–1940)
+German American Bund (1936–1941)

-The German American Bund, was the most prominent and well-organized fascist organization in the United States.
+The German American Bund was the most prominent and well-organized fascist organization in the United States.
 It was founded in 1936, following the model of Hitler's Nazi Germany.
-It appeared shortly after the founding of several smaller groups, including the Friends of New Germany (1933) and the Silver Legion of America, founded in 1933 by William Dudley Pelley and the Free Society of Teutonia.
-Membership in the German-American Bund was only open to American citizens of German descent.
+It appeared shortly after the founding of several smaller groups, including the Friends of New Germany and the Silver Legion of America, founded in 1933 by William Dudley Pelley and the Free Society of Teutonia.
+After March 1, 1938, membership in the German-American Bund was only open to American citizens of German descent.
 Its main goal was to promote a favorable view of Nazi Germany.

-The Bund was very active.
-Its members were issued uniforms and they also attended training camps.
+The Bund was very active, providing its members with uniforms and encouraging participation in "training camps".
 The Bund held rallies with Nazi insignia and procedures such as the Hitler salute.
 Its leaders denounced the administration of President Franklin D. Roosevelt, Jewish-American groups, Communism, "Moscow-directed" trade unions and American boycotts of German goods.
 They claimed that George Washington was "the first Fascist" because he did not believe that democracy would work.

-The high point of the Bund's activities was the rally at Madison Square Garden in New York City on February 20, 1939.
-Some 20,000 people attended, The anti-Semetic Speakers repeatedly referred to President Roosevelt "Frank D. Rosenfeld", calling his New Deal the "Jew Deal", and denouncing the Bolshevik-Jewish American leadership.
-The rally ended with violence between protesters and Bund "storm-troopers".
-In 1939, America's top fascist, the leader of the Bund, Fritz Julius Kuhn, was investigated by the city of New York and found to be embezzling Bund funds for his own use.
-He was arrested, his citizenship was revoked, and he was deported.
-After the War, he was arrested and imprisoned again.
+The high point of the Bund's activities was their rally at Madison Square Garden in New York City on February 20, 1939, with around 20,000 people in attendance.
+The anti-Semitic Speakers repeatedly referred to President Roosevelt "Frank D. Rosenfeld", calling his New Deal the "Jew Deal", as well as denouncing the supposed Bolshevik-Jewish American leadership.
+The rally ended with violence between protesters and the Bund's "storm-troopers".
+In 1941, the Bund was outlawed by the U.S. government, and its leader, Fritz Julius Kuhn, fled to Mexico.

-In 1940, the U.S. Army organized a draft in an attempt to bring citizens into military service.
-The Bund advised its members not to submit to the draft.
-On this basis, the Bund was outlawed by the U.S. government, and its leader fled to Mexico.